ashinw/house-prj-pub/lower-level/section-A-requirements.md

 ## Known issues
 |ID|Description|
 |---|---|
-|LLA-ISS-1|Outside tap will need to be re-located as it is installed on the brickwork and will be affected by LLA-REQ8
+|LLA-ISS-1|Outside tap will need to be re-located as it is installed on the north wall brickwork and will be affected by LLA-REQ8

 ## Preferences
 1. Sliding doors are preferable to standard doors to take better advantage of space